DarthChaos/JavaProject1/README.md

 # SubConditions

-How to create a more complex structures of conditions with if-else-if
+How to create a more complex structures of conditions with if-else-if.

 # Switch